mahidulalvi/general-calculator/README.md

 # general-calculator

 General Calculator is an application with functionalities for essential & often used calculation tasks.
-It is built on WPF framework using ASP.NET Core.
+Initially, the application was built using .NET Framework on June 10, 2019.
+Later, it was migrated to .NET Core.

 Available calculation tasks are: